Alethio36/mediastack/appconfig2.md

      Host        Remote Path      Local Path
      localhost   /torrent/        /data/torrent/
      ```
+3. **Settings Adjustments:**
+   - adjusting settings for the specifcs of each app can take a significant amount of time and depend heavily on preference.
+I recommend waiting until everything is configured before doing this, but it is up to you.

 ## Jellyfin

 1. **Welcome Wizard:**
    - Configure Jellyfin with the welcome wizard.
-   - Add media folders (e.g., Movies and TV for Jellyseerr).
+   - Add media folders (e.g., Movies and TV).
    - Delay library scan until after basic setup.
    - Make sure there is at least a single admin account (usualy your own)
-   - Make notes of the jellyfin API token.
+   - Make note of the jellyfin API token.

 ## Jellyseerr